13 Tips to Deliver Exceptional Presentations

 This is especially important if you are working off-site.
 Backup your presentation on a cloud drive, save a local copy on your machine, print the slides – whatever it takes!
 I always had a back-up when delivering presentations in my previous role, until the time I didn’t.
 I arrived a little early at the venue and was working on the presentation in the lobby.
 My hard-drive died on the short walk to the room.
 I had no printed slides or copy to access on another laptop.
-Luckily, the client didn’t really like presentations and I had memorized the content so the meeting proceeded as planned.
+Luckily, the client didn’t really like presentations and I was comfortable with the content so the meeting proceeded as planned.

 8. Nerves will happen